 Each contact type comes with different fields, according to the different kinds of data you will probably want to track.
 For example, gender only applies to individuals, not organisations or households, so the gender field is only available for Individual contact types and subtypes.

-To read more on built-in CiviCRM basic constituents fields and how to use them, please see the Contacts chapter in Organising Your Data.
+See Contacts to learn more about built-in CiviCRM basic constituents fields and how to use them.

 Information about your constituents that is specific to your organization (basic introduction to Custom Fields)¶